 Last year 75% of marketers reported an increased investment in content marketing and 76% reported that they created more content than the year before.
 Clearly organizations have fully embraced content marketing as a strategy to attract audiences with relevant, high-quality content.

-Consumers are already accustomed to being served up dynamically personalized content experiences.
-Amazon presents relevant home pages with content “related to” and “inspired by” the items you viewed, and Netflix recommends shows you might like based on your previous viewing habits.
-What’s more, Google “auto-fills” search suggestions and Facebook tailors your news feed based on content you’ve liked or shared.
-It’s experiences like these that drive consumer expectations for personally relevant content from brands on a regular basis.
+Consumers are used to receiving personalized content experiences.
+Amazon shows home pages with content “related to” and “inspired by” items you’ve looked at, while Netflix suggests shows you might enjoy based on what you’ve watched before.
+Additionally, Google provides “auto-fill” search suggestions, and Facebook customizes your news feed based on the content you’ve liked or shared.
+Experiences like these shape consumer expectations for relevant content from brands consistently.

 But are marketers delivering on these expectations?
 And if not, what’s at stake for their content marketing programs in 2017?
 To find out, we surveyed 1,500 consumers to understand how they value branded content and how personalization impacts their perceptions of and actions toward brands.
 Here’s what we learned: